Frank Trevino of Exodus Space

 The other good thing is that there are more technology players coming into space.

-He thinks that their vertical take off and land space plane, which is in the conceptual stages now, will be ready in 2024 or 2025.
+He thinks that their horizontal take off and land space plane, which is in the conceptual stages now, will be ready in 2024 or 2025.

 The other project they are working on, Human Rated, will be ready in the early 2030s.